Cathedral of Our Lady of the Angels: Organ

-The organ is Opus 75 of Dobson Pipe Organ Builders of Lake City, Iowa, and is a 105 rank four-manual instrument that incorporates pipes from the 1929 Wangerin organ of St. Vibiana's Cathedral.
-The St. Vibiana instrument had been rebuilt in 1988 by Austin Organs.
-The Dobson instrument has a total of 6,019 pipes and was dedicated in 2003.
+The organ used in Our Lady of the Angels Cathedral is Opus 75, constructed by Dobson Pipe Organ Builders of Lake City, Iowa.
+It is a 105 rank four-manual instrument that incorporates pipes from the 1929 Wangerin organ of St. Vibiana Cathedral.

+The Opus 75 organ has 6,019 pipes.
 It is the 89th largest pipe organ in North America and the 143rd largest in the world.
-The organ case is approximately 60 ft high, and is located approximately 24 ft above the floor.
+The organ case is approximately 60 ft high, and is located approximately 24 ft above floor level.
 To meet earthquake-stability requirements, the pipes and case are supported by a massive internal steel frame.

+Saint Vibiana Chapel

+The tomb of Saint Vibiana was transferred to Our Lady of the Angels from its previous location above the altar at Saint Vibiana.
+The tomb became the centerpiece of this chapel, located adjacent to the mausoleum.